Homepage

 Every case is as critical to us as it is to our clients; partner attention and quality service are the hallmarks of the firm, whether we are tackling a global immigration challenge or helping a single client reach their personal goals.

-The firm’s immigration lawyers have worked for years with the full spectrum of federal agencies involved in U.S. immigration, in fact our partners themselves have served in key positions at the White House, U.S. Citizenship and Immigration Services, the Department of Labor and the Immigration and Customs Enforcement division of the Department of Homeland Security.
+The firm’s immigration lawyers have worked for years with the full spectrum of federal agencies involved in U.S. immigration, including U.S. Citizenship and Immigration Services, the U.S. Department of Labor and the Immigration and Customs Enforcement division of the Department of Homeland Security.
 We represent clients every day before these agencies, and others such as Customs and Border Protection and the Department of State’s embassies and consulates worldwide.
 This invaluable experience allows the firm’s immigration attorneys to offer innovative solutions to intractable challenges with an approach that is both agile and astute.

 Goel & Anderson has an unparalleled track record serving non-profits, individuals and multinational clients in diverse industries because we know what it takes to get to “yes.”